Wickham House: Description and history

-The Wickham House is located in Richmond's Court End neighborhood, a few blocks north of the Virginia State Capitol on the south side of East Clay Street at its corner with North 12th Street.
+The Wickham House is located in Richmond's Court End neighborhood, a few blocks north of the Virginia State Capitol on the south side of East Clay Street at its corner with North 11th Street.
 Immediately to its west is the main gallery space of The Valentine.

 The house is a two-story brick structure, covered by a shallow hip roof surrounded by a low balustrade.
 The exterior walls have been finished in stucco scored to resemble ashlar stone.
 It is three bays wide, with a slightly projecting central bay.
 The main entrance is set in a segmented-arch opening with flanking sidelights and a semi-oval transom, and is sheltered by a portico supported by paired columns and topped by a balustrade.
 Windows are tri-part with narrow sections flanking wider ones; the ground-floor windows are set in recessed panels with blind segmented-arch headers.
 The interior features a magnificent elliptical staircase and neoclassical wallpaintings with ancient Greek, Roman and Egyptian themes.

 The house was built in 1812 for John Wickham to a design by Massachusetts architect Alexander Parris.
 It has also been attributed to Robert Mills and Benjamin Latrobe.
 Wickham was a successful attorney who defended Vice President Aaron Burr during his trial for treason.
 The Victorian-era decorations found in its parlor were commissioned by John Ballard, its second owner.

 In 1882 it was purchased by Mann Valentine II.
 He filled the house with artifacts, including some taken from excavations of Native American earthwork mounds in the Southeast, including South Appalachian Mississippian culture sites and historic Cherokee towns in North Carolina.
 He bequeathed them and the house to establish a museum for the city.

 The house is now managed by The Valentine, the current name of original Valentine Museum.
-In 1990, John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut, was hired to restore the decorative painting throughout the house.
-This project was awarded the AIA Tower Award in 1992.
 It is open for tours.